rearc-data/coinbase-crypto-exchange/product-description.md

 Coinbase Cryptocurrency Exchange | Crypto Data Download
 =========================

-**Update(1/04/2021): The Coinbase Cryptocurrency Exchange product is currently archived and will not have updated revisions for the forseeable future.**
+**Update(1/04/2021): The Coinbase Cryptocurrency Exchange product is currently archived and will not have any updated revisions for the forseeable future.**

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/coinbase-crypto-exchange](https://github.com/rearc-data/coinbase-crypto-exchange).